 Stable ColorOS 11 update will roll out before the end of 2020

 OPPO is being proactive with platform updates, and it's great to see the Chinese manufacturer committing to rolling out updates on time.
-I'll update the post once we have a clearer picture of the stable release, but if you're using a device in the Find X2 series, you can get started with the beta right now.

 One of the best phones of 2020